khoaminh100597/Food-restaurants/README.md

 # Food-restaurants
-Design a food web for food restaurants and customer
+Design a food web for restaurants and customer by Django